prisma/docs/.github/ISSUE_TEMPLATE/doc_request.md

 ---
 name: ✍ Documentation request or bug
-about: Report a bug, request new content, or suggest an improvement.
+about: Report a content issue (incorrect content, spelling mistake, broken link), request new content, or suggest an improvement.
 labels: "docs"
 assignees: ""
 ---